smclark86/100-days-of-code/log.md

 **Thoughts**: I hope to work on the JS object exercise from before sometime this week.
 Hopefully I will have better understanding of it this time around.

+### Day 73: August 21, Monday - 0 hours

+**Today's Progress**: Preparing for job interview, so no coding.

+**Thoughts**: Was planning to code, but got a call to schedule interview, so I'm quite excited.

+### Day 74: August 22, Tuesday - 0 hours

+**Today's Progress**: Preparing for job interview, so no coding.

+**Thoughts**: Sad to not be able to code today, but excited about interview tomorrow.